aevitas/flakeid/README.md

 64                                          22     17    12          0
 ```

-The Timestamp component is represented as the milliseconds since the first second of 2015, also called the `epoch`.
+The Timestamp component is represented as the milliseconds since the first second of 2015 (the default **epoch**).
 Since we're using all 64 bits available, this epoch can be any point in time, as long as it's in the past.
 If the epoch is set to a point in time in the future, it may result in negative snowflakes being generated.

 Where the original Discord reference mentions worker ID and process ID, we substitute these with the
 thread and process ID respectively, as the combination of these two provide sufficient uniqueness, and they are